libsdl-org/SDL/docs/README-porting.md

 There are two basic ways of building SDL at the moment:

-1. The "UNIX" way:  ./configure; make; make install
+1. CMake:  cmake -S . -B build && cmake --build build && cmake --install install

    If you have a GNUish system, then you might try this.
-Edit configure.ac, take a look at the large section labelled:
+Edit CMakeLists.txt, take a look at the large section labelled:

-	"Set up the configuration based on the host platform!"
+	"Platform-specific options and settings!"

-   Add a section for your platform, and then re-run autogen.sh and build!
+   Add a section for your platform, and then re-run 'cmake -S . -B build' and build!

 2. Using an IDE: